yyyy1221/yyyy1221.github.io/_pages/about.md

 Additionally, I have a strong interest in developing OpenGL-based 3D graphics to effectively visualize the outcomes of medical imaging AI systems.

+## Education
+**Integrated M.S./Ph.D. in Computer science and Engineering (2022.08 - Present)** School of Software, Soongsil University
+**B.S. in Computer science and Engineering (2018.03 - 2022.08)**
+School of Software, Soongsil University

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.